MichalKubice/jsonEdit/README.md

 # jsonEdit
-1 clone project and go into project directory
+1-clone project and go into project directory

-2 npm install
+2-npm install

-3 npm start
+3-npm start

-4 cd json-form
+4-cd json-form

-5 npm install
+5-npm install

-6 npm start
+6-npm start

 App should be running on http://localhost:3000